- No more than 6 teaspoons per day for women and kids

 What are natural sugars?

 Natural sugars include the fructose in fruit and the lactose in dairy foods.
 When you’re limiting your sugar intake, you don’t need to worry about these types of sugars.
-In fact, both fruit and dairy foods, like yogurt and milk, have other much-needed nutrients, such as fiber and antioxidants in fruit, and calcium and potassium in milk.
+In fact, both fruit and dairy products, like yogurt and milk, have other much-needed nutrients, such as fiber and antioxidants in fruit, and calcium and potassium in milk.
 These are the types of sugars that your body is designed to eat, but since there’s no shortage of packaged foods to meet our demands for convenience and taste, we’re eating alarming amounts of the added type.

 What about natural or less refined sweeteners?